sucaritas/Focus/README.md

 Console.WriteLine(obj.Config_1.SubItem2);
 ```

-Here is a full example on how to use it.
+Here is a full example of how to use it.

 _Scalar.json_
 ```json